Beaumont-Wilshire, Portland, Oregon: Fremont Street ("Beaumont Village")

-NE Fremont Street, between NE 33rd and NE 50th Avenues, locally known as "Beaumont Village", serves as the focal point of activity for the Beaumont-Wilshire neighborhood.
+NE Fremont Street, between NE 42nd and NE 50th Avenues, locally known as "Beaumont Village", serves as the focal point of activity for the Beaumont-Wilshire neighborhood.
 As a neighborhood center, NE Fremont Street provides a mix of housing, commercial, institutional and retail services to residents and visitors.
 It is a place where people can socialize, run their errands, window shop, and dine at local restaurants.
 Interspersed between the commercial activity are small professional offices that provide medical, legal, and financial services to the greater community.

 In early August of each year, Beaumont Village hosts the "Fremont Fest", which includes live music, artists and craftspeople, sidewalk sales, face painting, horse and carriage rides, and a children's parade.

 Schools

 Beaumont Middle School is located near the center of the neighborhood, immediately west of NE 41st Avenue on the north side of NE Fremont Street.
 Beaumont School originally opened in 1914, and its current two-story, brick building was completed in 1926.

+Students in the neighborhood are zoned Alameda Elementary, Beaumont Middle, and Grant High School.
+If they live north of Skidmore Street they're zoned for Vernon K-8 and the McDaniel/Jefferson choice area.